WillemD61/battery-planning/README.md

 It does not take into account any tax effects as these will differ strongly from country to country, but this could easily be added.

+It assumes a 100% efficiency in the process, i.e. the energy received and paid for from the grid is fully stored in the battery (and vice versa).
+This will be changed in the next version.

 # Get your API token

 To get an API token (it is free):